Lodin/lazyx/README.md

 In fact, Lazyx is just a thin layer on top of RxJS.
 It provides a system to use RxJS more effective and simplifies some regular actions.

+**Note**: It is an alpha release.
+API might change any time.
+Don't use in the production.

 ## Install
 ```bash
 $ npm install --save lazyx